MINALEO/pRODUCTS-STORe/README.md

 ```

 You will be prompted to navigate to a Spotify URL, copy this and then paste it into your browser.
 This will show a
+prompt asking you to allow `spotbot` to access your account, with the permissions shown on that page.

+Click _Agree_ and you will be redirected to a URL that will not be found _(localhost:8000)_.
+This is fine and expected,
+simply copy that URL from your browsers address bar and paste it into the running container where it's promping